-The purpose of this test is to check the fuel system on a common rail diesel engine by using the fuel rail pressure sensor.
+The purpose of this test is to check the fuel system pressure characteristics on a common rail diesel engine by using the fuel rail pressure sensor.

-The measurement starts with the ignition on, the engine off and the sensor output at 0.5 Volts, corresponding to a pressure of 0 bar.
+With the ignition on and the engine off, the sensor output is at 0.5 V, corresponding to a rail pressure of 0 bar.

-As the engine cranks and starts, the sensor output rises to about 1.3 Volts, corresponding to a rail pressure of about 280 bar, a common value at idle in this early generation of the system.
+As the engine cranks the sensor output rises rapidly to about 1.3 V, indicating the idle operating rail pressure of around 280 to 320 bar.

-When the accelerator pedal is released, the engine returns to idle and the sensor output returns to 1.3 Volts, as was observed previously.
+When the accelerator pedal is released, the engine returns to idle and the sensor output returns to 1.3 V, as originally observed.

-After the engine is stopped and the ignition is switched off, the signal drops slowly back to 0.5 V over about 10 seconds, after which the PCM powers down and the sensor output falls to 0 Volts.
+After the engine is stopped and the ignition is switched off, the signal drops slowly back to 0.5 V over about 10 s, after which the ECM powers down and the sensor output falls to 0 V.

-The fuel rail pressure sensor provides feedback to the engine control unit, which regulates the rail pressure by either varying the volume of fuel delivered by the high-pressure pump or controlling the flow of excess fuel from the rail to the fuel return system.
-The engine control unit uses its internal calibration tables (maps) to calculate the desired fuel rail pressure and injection duration according to the accelerator pedal position (indicating driver demand), engine speed, load, and temperature etc.
+The fuel rail pressure sensor provides feedback to the ECM, which regulates the rail pressure by varying the volume of fuel delivered by the high-pressure pump and/or controlling the flow of excess fuel from the rail to the fuel return system.
+The ECM uses its internal calibration tables (maps) to calculate the desired fuel rail pressure and injection duration according to the accelerator pedal position (indicating driver demand), engine speed, load, and temperature etc.

-The rail pressure sensor is calibrated to output a signal between 0.5 and 4.5 Volts with changing rail pressure across the range 0 to 1600 bar.
-This provides two opportunities for the engine control unit to undertake a signal plausibility check: any voltage above or below these values, for example, either at 0 or 5 Volts, will indicate that the sensor has failed.
+The rail pressure sensor is calibrated to output a signal between 0.5 V and 4.5 V with changing rail pressure across the range 0 bar to 1600 bar.
+This provides two opportunities for the ECM to undertake a signal plausibility check: any voltage above or below these values, for example, either at 0 V or 5 V, will indicate that the sensor has failed.

 P0087 – Fuel rail pressure sensor or rail pressure too low